 The Bellingham and Whatcom County Library System has a great collection of beekeeping books, so check there if you’d like to browse before buying.
 Of course, there’s a lot of information on the internet, but it’s very hard for a new beekeeper to sift the good stuff out from the questionable.

-Janet Wilson has written a comprehensive ONLINE resource for local beekeepers, those of us living on or near The Salish Sea: Lower Mainland BC, Whatcom County, Skagit County, etc. It’s a complete beekeeping course for bee-ginners with loads of local focus and insightful links.
+Janet Wilson, Tsawwassen BC, has written a comprehensive ONLINE resource for local beekeepers, those of us living on or near The Salish Sea: Lower Mainland BC, Whatcom County, Skagit County, etc. It’s a complete beekeeping course for bee-ginners with loads of local focus and insightful links.
 You can browse through it here: Begin at the Beginning

 BEE CLUB: Check out the Mt.
 Baker Beekeepers Association (MBBA) website for lots of useful information, links and notices.
 MBBA meets every third Wednesday of the month.
 Meetings are held at Gateway Centre Executive Suites, 1313 E. Maple Street in “The Rainier Seminar Room,” 3rd Floor.
 Meetings are open to anyone interested in beekeeping though you’re encouraged to join.

 CLASSES: “Successful Beekeeping in Whatcom County with Michael Jaross” is a comprehensive course for new beekeepers.
-8-week series: March 13 – Tues.
-May 1 Tuesday Evenings: 6:30 pm – 8:30 pm.
-Tuition: $175 Location: Chuckanut Center.
+The 8-week series starts early March 2019.
+Tuesday Evenings: 6:30 pm – 8:30 pm.
+Tuition: $195 Location: Chuckanut Center.

 We will cover Basic Beekeeping Essentials and Keeping Your Bees Alive, Healthy and Productive Today in Whatcom County, a unique and challenging place to keep bees.
 Includes essential beekeeping biology, hive management and equipment basics.
-All the classic skills needed to keep healthy and productive bees.
 Essential for every new beekeeper in Whatcom County.
 In-depth course description here: whatcombeehelp.com/classes-workshops

 Beginning Beekeeping at Whatcom Community College: Beekeeping expert Miguel Boriss will survey the basics–including setting up an apiary, managing your bees through the seasons, and being a good beekeeping steward in your neighborhood.
-March 24, 2018, 9am-1pm. $55 and worth every penny.
-Miguel’s Beekeeping – Level II meets April 14, 2018.
+March 2019 Miguel’s Beekeeping – Level II: April 2019.

 Hands-on Beekeeping Courses at Dancing Bee Apiary in Abbottsford, BC just 5 minutes from the Lynden border crossing.
 Expertly taught by Shelley Armstrong, commercial beekeeper and equipment supplier.
 Several Whatcom County beekeepers have taken Shelley’s classes and speak glowingly of their learning experiences .